BlackZork/mqmgateway/README.md

 Main features:
 * Connects to multiple TCP and RTU modbus networks
-* Handles state and availablity for each configured MQTT object
+* Handles state and availability for each configured MQTT object
 * Allows to read and write to MODBUS registers from MQTT side with custom data conversion
 * Flexible MQTT state topic configuration:
   * single modbus register published as string value
   * multiple modbus registers as JSON object
-  * multiple modubs registers as JSON list
+  * multiple modbus registers as JSON list
   * registers from different slaves combined as single JSON list/object
 * Data conversion:
   * single register value to MQTT converters
   * multiple registers values to single MQTT value converters
   * support for [exprtk](https://github.com/ArashPartow/exprtk) expressions language when converting data
   * support for custom conversion plugins
-* Fast modbus frequency polling, configurable per newtork, per mqtt object and per register
+* Fast modbus frequency polling, configurable per network, per mqtt object and per register
 * Optimized modbus pulling - registers used in multiple MQTT topics are polled only once

 MQMGateway depends on [libmodbus](https://libmodbus.org/) and [Mosqutto](https://mosquitto.org/) MQTT library.
 See main [CMakeLists.txt](link) for full list of dependencies.
 It is developed under Linux, but it should be easy to port it to other platforms.